SebastianUA/terraform/google_cloud_platform/examples/compute_firewall/README.md

-# Work with AWS COMPUTE_FIREWALL via terraform
+# Work with COMPUTE_FIREWALL via terraform

 A terraform module for making COMPUTE_FIREWALL.